 - The relational model is very widely used.

 - The relational model provides a flexible interface which has components appropriate for users at all levels.

 - A standard query language, SQL, is used with virtually all commercial products.
-Thus, applications have a high degree of portability.
+Thus, applications have a high degree of portability

 - The relational model provides strong data independence: the external product is relatively independent of the internal implementation.

 - The relational model is dominant on microcomputers running Windows operating systems:

 - Office suites:

-- OpenOffice.org: Base
+- Microsoft Office: Access

 - Lotus SmartSuite: Approach

-- Lotus Symphony: None yet...

 - Corel Suite: Paradox

-- Microsoft Office: Access

 - Other microcomputer products:

-- Kexi

 - dBase

-- All have proprietary graphical interfaces, and provide programming-style queries as well.
+- All have proprietary graphicalinterfaces, and provide programming-stylequeries as well.

 - The relational model has also been dominant on mainframe database servers, including but not limited to UNIX systems.

-- Recently, many of these systems have become available for the Linux.
+- Recently, many of these systems have become available for the PC UNIX system Linux.
 (Some are free!)

 - Oracle

-- Interbase (Codegear)
+- Interbase 7 (Inprise, formerly Borland)

 - Sybase Adaptive Server Enterprise

 - Informix (now owned by IBM)

 - IBM DB2

-- PostgreSQL 8.3 (public domain, very good)
+- PostgreSQL 7.4, 8.1 (public domain, very good)

 - There are even some products from Sweden:

-- MySQL (Now owned by Sun)
+- MySQL (GPL)

 - Mimer SQL (Upright Database Technology)

-In the past, this course had used Microsoft Access.
+In the past, this course had used MicrosoftAccess.